Uncertainty principle, minimal escape velocities and observability inequalities for schr\"{o}dinger equations: Sharp observability inequalities for Schr o dinger type equations

 where in the last inequality, we have used the simple fact that

 Then we apply Lemma \ref{lemA1} with $A=H_R\varphi(H_R/2^k)$, $B=\chi(|x|\ge \sigma t)$ and note that

 which indicates \eqref{equ3.9} and the proof is complete. \end{proof}

-With no additional effort, the proof in Theorem \ref{thm3.1} can be applied to the fractional Schr\"{o}dinger equations by using Corollary \ref{cor2.5} and Corollary \ref{cor2.10}. \begin{theorem} Assume $n\ge 3$, and let $u(x,t)$ be the solution of the following Cauchy problem
+We mention that the proof in Theorem \ref{thm3.1} can be applied to the fractional Schr\"{o}dinger equations by using Lemma \ref{cor2.5} and Corollary \ref{cor2.10}. \begin{theorem} Assume $n\ge 1$, and let $u(x,t)$ be the solution of the following Cauchy problem